dy/gl-waveform/readme.md

 width: 1024,

 //how many samples to skip from the left side of the buffer.
-//undefined offset will move the window to the tail, negative - from the tail.
+//undefined offset will move window to the tail of data, negative - from the tail.
 offset: null,

-//render line or bars
+//render line or fill
 type: 'line',

-//draw time/decibels grid.
-Pass an object for custom grid options, see plot-grid module
+//draw amplitude grid
 grid: true,

-//place decibels lines in logarithmic fashion, which is more contrast compared to linear
+//place lines in logarithmic fashion, which makes contrast of peaks
 log: true,

+//use db units or 0..1 range
+db: true,

 // List of colors to dye the data in, i. e. colormap
 palette: ['white', 'black'],